Don’t let the sun set on the best time of year to tackle communications and marketing projects that come with serious shelf life.

 Every business has its sweet spot.
 But maybe you’ve had your eye on a younger audience or an industry that is close but not quite related to those you already serve.

 It’s the perfect time to test the waters, start having conversations and even prepare an offering just for this new segment.
 Find out what these prospects really need and then deliver.
 Set up coffee dates, mine LinkedIn or attend a networking event to make new connections.

 If you start small now with a few sell sheets and a lean sales force, you might even have a new revenue stream in place for Q4.

-2. Do Some Research.
-Still looking at projections for 2016—or earlier?
+Still looking at projections for the current year?

 Since it’s the time of year when people still at work actually read their emails and return calls, go ahead and ask them about their predictions, concerns, opinions and ideas.
 Find a new vantage point for the industries you serve or benchmark the effectiveness of a certain solution.